| Lake

 lakes contain crocs and hippos, while antelopes

 inhabit the dry inland parts of the reserve.
-The

-turtles, that lay their eggs in the soft beach
+leatherback turtles, that lay their eggs in

-Turtle viewing is allowed with wildlife rangers.
+with wildlife rangers.

 Rocktail